WusYaName

 "WusYaName" (stylized in all caps) is a song by American rapper and producer Tyler, the Creator featuring fellow American rapper YoungBoy Never Broke Again and American singer Ty Dolla $ign.
-It was released on June 22, 2021, alongside a retro-themed music video, as the second single from Tyler's sixth studio album, Call Me If You Get Lost.
-A '90s-inspired R&B record, it samples H-Town's "Back Seat (Wit No Sheets)", and sees Tyler rapping and singing to a mysterious woman he becomes love-struck with while on a road trip.
-The song was noted for its production and Tyler's delivery, and is the highest-charting track from the album.
+It was released on June 22, 2021, alongside a retro-themed music video, as the second single from Tyler, the Creator's seventh studio album, Call Me If You Get Lost.
+A '90s-inspired R&B record, it samples H-Town's "Back Seat (Wit No Sheets)", and sees Tyler, the Creator rapping and singing to a mysterious woman he becomes love-struck with while on a road trip.
+The song was noted for its production and Tyler, the Creator's delivery, and is the highest-charting track from the album.
+At the 64th Grammy Awards, the song was nominated for Best Melodic Rap Performance.

 Background

-The song was first teased by Tyler on June 22, 2021, when he posted the music video, which omitted YoungBoy's verse.
-Tyler said one of his favorite moments on the album is when YoungBoy says "think so" on the song.
-Following the song's release, Tyler, while at a pop-up concert, called YoungBoy a "sweetheart" and said they hung out a number of times.
-"WusYaName" was produced solely by Tyler.
+Tyler, the Creator first teased the song on June 22, 2021, when he posted the music video, which omitted YoungBoy's verse.
+Tyler, the Creator said one of his favorite moments on the album is when YoungBoy says "think so" on the song.
+Following the song's release, Tyler, the Creator, while at a pop-up concert, called YoungBoy a "sweetheart" and said they hung out a number of times.
+"WusYaName" was produced solely by Tyler, the Creator.